apache/maven-site/src/site/markdown/maven-jsr330.md

 written using the Plexus APIs, particularly components and plugins compatible with Maven 2, then those APIs will be supported forever, or at least until Maven fully drops Maven 2 support.

-If you want to use JSR-330 or Guice APIs, you must understand that your code won't be compatible with Maven 2 but only with Maven 3 (the exact minimum version is 3.0-beta-3).
+If you want to use JSR-330, you must understand that your code won't be compatible with Maven 2 or 3.0.x but only with Maven 3.1: even if JSR-330 is available in core since Maven 3.0-beta-3, it was made available to plugins and extensions only in Maven 3.1 (see [MNG-5343][MNG-5343] for more details).

 If you are interested the background of moving from Plexus to Guice and JSR-330, you can refer to the following articles: